Mirasaki/discord.js-bot-template/README.md

     5) Click "Add Bot" -> "Yes, do it!"
     6) Click "Reset Token" and copy it to your clipboard, you will need it later

+> If you're planning on hosting the backend, be sure to run the command `npm run docs` after installing, otherwise the root/index at `http://localhost:3000/` will return a 404 | Not Found error.

 ### Run as a [Docker](https://docs.docker.com/engine/install/ "Official Docker Website") container (preferred)

 The quickest, and easiest, way to host/use this bot is by deploying it inside of a Docker container.